-1. Offices.
-Enclosed offices for TxDOT's construction representative, TxDOT-designated construction manager and three other TxDOT or contract employees (150 square feet each).

-2. Offices/Cubicles.
-Offices or cubicles for up to ten (10) field engineer/inspection/ administration staff (100 square feet each).

-3. Conference Rooms.
-Conference rooms (enclosed) (200 square feet) and access to another conference room (350 square feet).

-4. Storage and Filing.
-Two (2) lockable spaces for storage and filing at each field office (a combined space of 150 square feet).

-5. Surveying Equipment Storage.
-Clean inside storage space for surveying equipment (80 square feet).

-6. Tool Shed.
-Shed for small tools and equipment (outside) (150 square feet).

-7. Site Amenities.
-A well-graded site for the office with access road, parking area, and security fence with lockable drive-in gates sufficient to enclose the office and parking area.

-8. Staff Parking Area.
-A parking area for at least fifteen (15) vehicles that is reasonably level (all-weather surface and all-weather access) within the boundaries of a security fence.

-9. Visitor Parking Area.
-An all-weather level surface outside the security fence to accommodate visitor parking (all-weather surface and all-weather access-minimum of 2,000 square feet).

-10. Security.
+- 1. Offices.
+Enclosed offices for TxDOT's construction representative, TxDOT-designated construction manager and three other TxDOT or contract employees (150 square feet each). - 2.
+Offices/Cubicles.
+Offices or cubicles for up to ten (10) field engineer/inspection/ administration staff (100 square feet each). - 3.
+Conference Rooms.
+Conference rooms (enclosed) (200 square feet) and access to another conference room (350 square feet). - 4.
+Storage and Filing.
+Two (2) lockable spaces for storage and filing at each field office (a combined space of 150 square feet). - 5.
+Surveying Equipment Storage.
+Clean inside storage space for surveying equipment (80 square feet). - 6.
+Tool Shed.
+Shed for small tools and equipment (outside) (150 square feet). - 7.
+Site Amenities.
+A well-graded site for the office with access road, parking area, and security fence with lockable drive-in gates sufficient to enclose the office and parking area. - 8.
+Staff Parking Area.
+A parking area for at least fifteen (15) vehicles that is reasonably level (all-weather surface and all-weather access) within the boundaries of a security fence. - 9.
+Visitor Parking Area.
+An all-weather level surface outside the security fence to accommodate visitor parking (all-weather surface and all-weather access-minimum of 2,000 square feet). - 10.
+Security.
 A 24-hour security service or silent watchmen-type security system.

+11. Exterior Lighting.
+Sufficient exterior security lighting that is automatically activated at low light levels to maintain two (2) foot-candles of lighting within the fenced field office site.
-12. Window Security.
-Security bars on all windows.

-13. Laboratory Facility.
-A completed facility suitable to accommodate a functioning portable lab (approximately 2500 square feet).

-14. Cultural Resources Storage.
-Sufficient space and covered facilities for any archeological or paleontological recovery operations (approximately 2,000 square feet).

-15. Kitchen/Break Room.
-Each field office shall contain a 200 sq. ft. kitchen with storage closet (25 sq. ft.), cabinets with drawers and counter tops.

-16. Restrooms.
-Two restrooms including toilets and sinks.

-17. First Aid Facilities.
+- 12. Window Security.
+Security bars on all windows. - 13.
+Laboratory Facility.
+A completed facility suitable to accommodate a functioning portable lab (approximately 2500 square feet). - 14.
+Cultural Resources Storage.
+Sufficient space and covered facilities for any archeological or paleontological recovery operations (approximately 2,000 square feet). - 15.
+Kitchen/Break Room.
+Each field office shall contain a 200 sq. ft. kitchen with storage closet (25 sq. ft.), cabinets with drawers and counter tops. - 16.
+Restrooms.
+Two restrooms including toilets and sinks. - 17.
+First Aid Facilities.
 Emergency first aid facilities.